SupersonicNK/SupersonicNK/README.md

 </p>

 ---
 Hi!
 I'm Supersonic, developer of some Rivals of Aether mods.. and hopefully more stuff in the future.
-If you're a regular in the community, you might know me for the **Abyss Rune Buddy**, or for **Abyss Hime**.
+If you're a regular in the community, you might know me for **Lumi, the Winter's Embrace**, or for helping people.
 Welcome to my Github Profile, I guess.

 ### My ongoing RoA projects

-- Lumi (OC, sprites, code)
-- Kazuki DX (OC, sprites, code)
+- currently debating what to do next.

 ### Previous projects
+#### Games
+- Chrono Gear: Warden of Time (Programmer)
 #### Rivals of Aether mods
+- [Lumi][lumi] (i made this)
 - [Celia][floppa] (character by [JustJerome][jerome], code)
 - [Combi Ring Rivalry][combi] (everything. gamemode buddy based on chaotix)
 - [Rivals of Fighter][rof] (and [turbo][roft]) (Stage by [DinoBros][dino], helped with code, refactor)